redwoodjs/redwoodjs-com-archive/docs/testing.md

 * The specific check that `add(1, 1) === 2` is known as an "assertion"
 * The `add()` function itself is the "subject" of the test, or the code that is "under test"
 * The value you expect to get (in our example, that's the number `2`) is sometimes called the "expected value"
-* The value you actually get back (whatever the output of `add(1, 1)` is) is sometimes called the "actual" or "received value"
+* The value you actually get (whatever the output of `add(1, 1)` is) is sometimes called the "actual" or "received value"
 * The file that contains the test is a "test file"
 * Mutliple test files, all run together, is known as a "test suite"
-* You'll generally run your test files and suites by another piece of software: in the case of Redwood that's Jest, and it's known as a "test runner"
+* You'll generally run your test files and suites with another piece of software.
+In Redwood that's Jest, and it's known as a "test runner"
 * The amount of code you have that is exercised by tests is referred to as "coverage" and is usually reported as a percentage.
 If every single line of code is touched as a result of running your test suite then you have 100% coverage!

-This is the basic idea behind all tests you will write: add some new code, and add another piece of code that uses the first and verifies that the result is what you expect.
+This is the basic idea behind all the tests you'll write: when you add code, you'll add another piece of code that uses the first and verifies that the result is what you expect.

 Tests can also help drive new development.
 For example, what happens to our `add()` function if you leave out one of the arguments?
-We can drive these changes by writing a test of what we *want* to happen, and then modify the code that's being tested (the subject) to make it satisy the assertion(s) in a test.
+We can drive these changes by writing a test of what we *want* to happen, and then modify the code that's being tested (the subject) to make it satisfy the assertion(s).

 ### Expecting Errors

-So, what happens if we leave off an argument when calling `add()`?
+So, what does happen if we leave off an argument when calling `add()`?
 Well, what do we *want* to happen?
 We'll answer that question by writing a test for what we expect.
 For this example let's have it throw an error.
 We'll write the test first that expects the error:

 ```javascript
 try {